Bury streets packed for fireman Stephen Hunt's funeral

 Representatives carrying flags of fire services from around the UK formed a guard of honour along the route.

-Colleagues from Philips Park Blue Watch carried the coffin, draped in the union jack, into the church.'My hero'
+Colleagues from Philips Park Blue Watch carried the coffin, draped in the union jack, into the church.

 During the service, Mr Hunt's teenage children paid tribute to their father.